Table of contents

 - If a motion has failed, only those who voted in favor may speak.

 - After minority opinion has been expressed, the chair may ask if anyone would like to make a motion to reconsider, which would reopen discussion on the motion.
-Only somebody who voted on the prevailing side may make a motion to reconsider, but it may be seconded by anyone.
+Only somebody who voted on the prevailing side or abstained may make a motion to reconsider, but it may be seconded by anyone, including those who gave minority opinion.
 If somebody makes a motion to reconsider and it’s seconded, the group can vote on whether to reconsider.
 A simple majority (over 50%) is required to reconsider.
 If the motion to reconsider passes, discussion resumes on the original motion, following which another vote can be held.
 There is no minority opinion after the second vote.

 - When a vote requires a simple majority such as in the motion to reconsider, a 50/50 tie means the vote fails.